mtask/mtask.github.io/_posts/2021-01-12-manage-windows-hosts-with-ansible.md

 ansible_winrm_ca_trust_path=files/win_ca.crt
 ```

-Now you can try the ` ansible -i inventory/hosts -m win_ping win101` command again.
-You can also try to run some arbitrary command like `ansible -i inventory/hosts -m win_shell -a "whoami" win101`.
+Now you can try the `ansible -i inventory/hosts -m win_ping win101` command again.
+You can also try some arbitrary command with `win_shell` module.
+For example: `ansible -i inventory/hosts -m win_shell -a "whoami" win101`.

 I'm not including any playbook examples as there is nothing Windows specific expect Ansible's Windows modules.
 You can found list of Windows modules here: [https://docs.ansible.com/ansible/2.9/modules/list_of_windows_modules.html](https://docs.ansible.com/ansible/2.9/modules/list_of_windows_modules.html)